EdgarDusacre/FG_Identification_Key/README.md

   - The R code we use to analysed the data.
   - A data sheet to dowload to sort the fishing gears you collected during a beach cleaning or the realisation of a protocol.
   - The bank of image we use to create the initial photo guide and that we sometime actualise to upload new images to improve this photo guide.
+  - The beaufort scale in french, english and spanish

 ## Using the FG identification key for its structure